 Connect hardware

 In the first step, a connection can be established with a data acquisition system (DAQ).
 DAQ hardware requirements are listed in System requirements.
 The PAK MKII hardware can be connected either directly or through the PAK live.hub service.
 For typical applications, the direct method is recommended.
 The PAK live.hub is required when using multiple MKIIs.
-Using either method, first ensure the MKII is connected to a computer with an ethernet cable and powered on.

 The connect hardware step